 The easiest and only sangria recipe you will ever need.
-With only 5-ingredients, this red wine sangria is boozy, fruity and simple!
-The best part about sangria is that it's such a flexible drink and great for entertaining!
-It's so easy to make ahead of time.
+With only 5-ingredients, this red wine This classic Red Wine Sangria is the perfect pitcher cocktail recipe and the only one you’ll ever need!
+With only 5-ingredients, this red-wine sangria is boozy, fruity and simple!
+Perfect for entertaining!

-I’m a huge fan of red wine sangria.
-I first had it in Spain, but I found my favorite local places to get sangria because I needed my fix!
+I’m a huge fan of red-wine sangria!
+I first had it in Spain, but I quickly found my favorite local places to get sangria because I needed my fix.
 I love tapas and sangria is of course the perfect pairing!
-I always order the exact same thing: jamón croquettes, patatas bravas, and of course my favorite pan con tomate.
-Call me boring, but the only menu item I would ever switch around was whatever sangria I would choose!
-The inspiration for this easy sangria comes from my favorite Spanish tapas nights in New York City.

 Classic Sangria Ingredients